Dragapult ex Deck List and Guide – Stellar Crown

 4 Buddy-Buddy Poffin TEF 144

-1 Counter Catcher PAR 160
+3 Counter Catcher PAR 160

 1 Forest Seal Stone SIT 156

-2 Temple of Sinnoh ASR 155
+1 Temple of Sinnoh ASR 155

-Energy: 7
+Energy: 6

-4 Psychic Energy 5
+3 Psychic Energy SVE 5

-3 Fire Energy 2
+3 Fire Energy SVE 2

 How the Dragapult ex deck works

 Looking for a fast deck that gets out the gate firing turn one or two?
 Dragapult ex is not that deck.
 Indeed, this deck requires some significant investment in time to set up.
 However, once that set up is complete, you can reap its many benefits that serve to make this deck top tier.
-Among those is the combination of 200 damage output combined with an impressive effect that dishes out additional damage to Pokemon that your opponent has in play.
+Among those is the combination of 200 damage output with an impressive effect that dishes out additional damage to Pokemon that your opponent has in play.

 Powerful support Pokemon enhance Dragapult ex’s effectiveness